JasInCase/Metadating/README.md

 flask run --host 0.0.0.0 --port 8000
 ```

-and React is setup to automatically proxy all unknown requests to the Flask backend.
+and React is setup to automatically proxy all unknown requests to the Flask backend (currently on port 8000, while frontend runs on port 3000)